MikePresman/personalsite/index.md

 This simple one liner deleted my image from my website without having a login necessary as admin or even non-admin.
 POST requests claim to hide data, and they do, but in the most naive sense.

-Moral of the story: If you have a POST request, make sure you validate it with permissions by making sure if its sensitive data being manipilated then only certain people can do so. e.g.
+Moral of the story: If you have a POST request, make sure you validate it with permissions by making sure that if its sensitive data being manipilated, then only certain people can do so. e.g.

 ```markdown